-Source: Stats America Innovation Index, 2015
+Source: Stats America Innovation Intelligence, 2023

-To take this one step further and to provide an even more relevant comparison, Figure 2-15 compares the SCIRPDC EDD against six other close proximity regional planning areas in Central and Southern Illinois.
+To take this one step further and to provide an even more relevant comparison, Figure 2-15 compares the SCIRPDC EDD against six other close-proximity regional planning areas in Central and Southern Illinois.

-What is first noticeable is that among the seven Southern Illinois planning regions, SCIRPDC ranks second in the overall Innovation Index, only trailing WCDC, which includes seven counties to the west of the SCIRPDC EDD.
-This specifically illustrates that the SCIRPDC Region is, relative to Southern Illinois as a whole, at the high end of the innovation spectrum with well-above average scores in each of the separate innovation categories, possibly barring only the Human Capital category.
-The category that really sets the EDD apart, along with the WCDC Region, is the Output and Result measurement of Productivity and

-Employment.
-This category includes statistics such as Gross Domestic Product per Worker, Job Growth, Patents per Worker and High-Tech Employment
+What stands out immediately is that among these seven regions, SCIRPDC ranks first in the overall Innovation Index, with SIMAPC close behind at 107.2.
+This indicates that the SCIRPDC Region sits at the high end of the innovation spectrum in Southern Illinois, with well-above-average scores across nearly all innovation categories, possibly excepting Human Capital and Economic Well-Being.
+The category that most clearly distinguishes the EDD, along with SIMAPC, is the output measure of Productivity and Employment.
+This includes metrics such as Gross Domestic Product per Worker, Job Growth, Patents per Worker, and High-Tech Employment.

-The question that still remains is how these innovation measurements equate to actual economic growth and stability within the regional economy.
-An attempt at answering this question was made by the research team that developed the Innovation Index measurement, and through quantitative analysis the research team found four specific indicators that have a positive significant relationship to overall economic growth.
-Two of these indicators came from the category Human Capital and they include both the percent of the population ages 25-64 with some college or an associate's degree and the population growth rate for ages 25-44.
-One indicator, the average number of small establishments per 10,000 workers, came from the Economic Dynamics category, and the final indicator, from the productivity and employment category, was the change in high-tech employment share.
+A key question remains: how do these innovation measurements translate to real economic growth and stability within the region?
+To address this, the research team that developed the Innovation Index identified four indicators with a statistically significant relationship to economic growth.
+Two of these indicators-percent of the population aged 25-64 with some college or an associate's degree, and the population growth rate for ages 25-44-fall under Human Capital.
+One indicator, the average number of small establishments per 10,000 workers, belongs to the Economic Dynamics category.
+The final indicator, from the Productivity and Employment category, is the change in the share of high-tech employment.

 Another more specific innovation metric that can be useful to examine further is the issuance of utility patents.
-Figure 2-16, provides some detail regarding the number of utility patents the region has received from 1998-2010.
+Figure 2-16 provides some detail regarding the number of utility patents the region has received from 2000-2015.
 A utility patent can be simply defined as a patent that is issued by the U.S. Patent and Trademark Office (USPTO) for the invention of a new and useful process, machine, manufactured product, composition of matter, or a new and useful improvement thereof.